tomcritchlow/tomcritchlow.github.io/_posts/2018-08-28-how-to-amp-stories.md

 - Twitter moments ([example](https://twitter.com/i/moments/1034070233189892096?lang=en))
 - Instagram stories ([example](https://www.instagram.com/stories/highlights/17907535984221261/))
 - Giphy stories ([example](https://giphy.com/stories/cat-puns-1579651e-a258))
-- Medium series([example](https://medium.com/series/the-best-story-in-global-health-d5442f7aee12)) (ironically these are user-hostile on mobile forcing you to read them on desktop or in the native app....)
+- Medium series ([example](https://medium.com/series/the-best-story-in-global-health-d5442f7aee12)) (ironically these are user-hostile on mobile forcing you to read them on desktop or in the native app....)

 And, of course, Robin Sloan's fish essay recently got re-mastered!
 I strongly encourage you to check it out: [https://www.robinsloan.com/fish/](https://www.robinsloan.com/fish/)

 ## AMP Stories

-To date, none of the tappable story implementations have worked well on the web.
-I'd love to see a robust framework for making these on the open web.
-The closest I think is AMP stories.
+To date, none of the tappable story implementations have worked well on the web but the closest I think is AMP stories.
 Until recently they were highly experimental and you had to get your domain whitelisted by Google to try them but AMP stories just reached V1.0 and is now available for everyone.

 So I thought I'd play around!